huhesper/UUID/README.md

 ### Quickly generate UUIDs
 Using alfred, quickly generate UUIDs based on timestamps, which are easy to use:
-1. Use the keyword cuiid to copy the generated uuid to the clipboard
+1. Use the keyword cuuid to copy the generated uuid to the clipboard
 2. Use snippet to generate uuid directly in the text editor.

 Download: [Web:UUID/KM UUID Generate.alfredworkflow at master · huhesper/UUID](https://github.com/huhesper/UUID/raw/master/KM%20UUID%20Generate.alfredworkflow)